 Still have more questions?
 Send them our way at email@example.com!

-Brandon Smith Brandon is from North Carolina, where he studied journalism at UNC Chapel Hill.
-Brandon first discovered Kiva while reading Half the Sky, and just completed an internship here as the Community Engagement Intern, working primarily with Kiva's lending teams.
-As part of his internship, he helped develop both online and offline resources for the lending community, including the Kiva in a Box.
-Brandon greatly looks forward to continuing those efforts and contributing to Kiva's goals this year and beyond.
-In his spare time, Brandon enjoys medium-format photography, biking around the bay, crafting, and keeping in touch with friends and family on the east coast.
+Brandon is from North Carolina, where he studied journalism at UNC Chapel Hill.
+After interning at Kiva in 2012, he joined the staff full time in 2013 to serve as the Community Marketing Coordinator, Kiva's liaison with the 25,000 lending team communities.
+In his spare time, Brandon enjoys medium-format photography, biking around the bay, and keeping in touch with friends and family on the east coast.